-398. Furthermore, a bank liquidation in a group context may have implications for possible intragroup financing post-liquidation.
-In business insolvency, post-commencement finance may be necessary in the group context, since absent such financing it may be extremely difficult to effect a sale of the business or parts of it as a going concern.227 Best practice in general insolvency law recommends the facilitation of post-commencement finance for the continued operation or survival of the business or the preservation or enhancement of the value of the assets, even when the financing is provided by an insolvent group member, in the form of direct funding, security interests or guarantees.228
+408. Furthermore, a bank liquidation in a group context may also have implications for possible post-liquidation intra-group financing.
+In business insolvency, post-commencement finance may be necessary in the group context, since absent such financing it may be extremely difficult to effect a sale of the business or parts of it as a going concern.246 Best practice in general business insolvency law recommends the facilitation of post-commencement finance for the continued operation or survival of the business or the preservation or enhancement of the value of the assets (Chapter 8.
+Creditor Hierarchy, Section G).
+This can be the case even when the financing is provided by an insolvent group member, in the form of direct funding, security interests or guarantees.247